 It is worth noting that as of 2020, 20.4 percent of emails either end up in the spam folder or are undelivered.
 The exciting part is that this number was lower in 2019, which means currently more emails are missing the inbox.

 Email warm-up has to be your priority when you start a cold email campaign wherein you will send a massive volume of emails from a new account.
 Only then can you make sure that the emails will reach the inbox of recipients.

-With a warm-up, you will be able to distinguish yourself from spammers and make your emails seem genuine to the email service provider.
+With a warm-up, you will also be able to distinguish yourself from spammers and make your emails seem genuine to the email service provider.
 When you have a good reputation and higher credibility, the emails will land in the prospects’ inbox and have a higher open rate.
 Their chances of getting filtered as spam are less.

-Warm-up even decides how your future email campaigns are going to perform.
+Warm-up also decides how your future email campaigns are going to perform.
 And that has a direct effect on your business.
 This also indicates that without warming up your email, you can’t achieve your sales goals and targets.

 Following are the steps that you must follow to warm up your email for better cold outreach.

 Firstly, set your email account up by choosing your custom domain to look more professional.
 While selecting a domain name, try choosing the one that describes your business in the best possible way.
 It can be something like [email protected] It would look more genuine to recipients than an email from an @gmail.com account

 Moving on to the personalization of your emails, you must try to add as much information as you can so that the recipient does not doubt the authenticity of your account.
 The recipient should feel that it is from a human.
 Add a profile picture to make it look like it belongs to a person and not a robot.
 Add an email signature with details like your name, position, company name, address, contact number, email address, and website.